apple/swift-migration-guide/Guide.docc/CommonProblems.md

 # Common Compiler Errors

-Identify, understand, and address common problems you'll encounter while working with Swift concurrency.
+Identify, understand, and address common problems you can encounter while working with Swift concurrency.

 The data isolation guarantees made by the compiler affect all Swift code.